developer-zebra/developer-zebra-site/src/ehs/2-4/guide/about/index.md

 <img alt="" style="height:350px" src="2-4_xxl_icons.png"/>
 _The User Mode screen with XXL icons_.

-* **Single View for Battery and Wi-Fi -** displays these oft-viewed parameters on a single screen:
+* **Single View for Battery and Wi-Fi -** displays status of both on a single screen in real time:
 <img alt="" style="height:350px" src="2-4_battery-wifi_status.png"/>
 The Battery and Wi-Fi "Quick View" screen is accessed using a new "Info" control:
 <img alt="" style="height:350px" src="2-4_info_icon.png"/>

-* **Wildcard Character in &lt;applications&gt; Section(../settings#applications)-** allows display multiple User-Mode apps with a single line of XML code.

 ------